Dave Hoppen

 David Dirk Hoppen (born March 13, 1964) is an American former professional basketball player who played in the National Basketball Association (NBA) and other leagues.
 Hoppen played college basketball for the Nebraska Cornhuskers, and is the program's all-time leading scorer.
 He was named All-Big Eight in each of his last three seasons and is generally considered one of the top players in school history.
-A 6'11" center, Hoppen was selected by the Atlanta Hawks in the third round (65th pick overall) of the 1986 NBA draft and played six NBA seasons.
+A 6'11" center, Hoppen was selected by the Atlanta Hawks in the third round (65th pick overall) of the 1986 NBA draft and played for five teams in his six NBA seasons.

 High school career

 Born and raised in Omaha, Nebraska, Hoppen attended Omaha Benson High School where he was a multi-sport athlete for the "Bunnies".

 As a junior, Hoppen led the Bunnies to a 21–4 record, averaging 15.8 points and 13.2 rebounds per game and was named first-team all-state.
 In the postseason, he led Benson to an exciting Nebraska Class A state finals.
 In the semifinal, the Bunnies outlasted Lincoln High School 64–62 in double-overtime.
 This landed the team in the state final, where they lost a hotly contested game to Creighton Prep, 54–53.
 Hoppen was named to both the class A and all-class tournament teams.
 In his senior season, Hoppen was again named first-team all-state after averaging 24.3 points and 12.5 rebounds per game.

-The Nebraska high school class of 1982 is generally considered one of the best in state history, as the entire starting five accepted NCAA Division I scholarship offers – Hoppen and Mike Martz to the University of Nebraska, Kerry Trotter to Marquette, Ron Kellogg to Kansas and Bill Jackman became one of Duke coach Mike Krzyzewski's first recruits (though he later transferred to join Hoppen and Martz with the Cornhuskers).
+The Nebraska high school class of 1982 is generally considered one of the best in state history, as the entire all-state starting five accepted NCAA Division I scholarship offers – Hoppen and Mike Martz to the University of Nebraska, Kerry Trotter to Marquette, Ron Kellogg to Kansas and Bill Jackman became one of Duke coach Mike Krzyzewski's first recruits (though he later transferred to join Hoppen and Martz with the Cornhuskers).
 The team was so strong that future NBA player Bart Kofoed was relegated to the second team.
 On the national AAU circuit, these players formed the nucleus of the "Nebraska Basketball Development Association" team that was strong enough to finish fourth at a Las Vegas tournament.
 Hoppen's personal legacy as one of the top high school players in state history is shown in his presence on the Omaha World-Herald's 2005 list of the top 100 Nebraska athletes and his 1998 induction into the Nebraska High School Sports Hall of Fame.

 Hoppen was highly recruited, with his finalist list consisting of Nebraska, Notre Dame, Kentucky, Missouri, Kansas and Colorado.
 He ultimately narrowed this down to a decision between Nebraska and Notre Dame.
 Notre Dame coach Digger Phelps focused his recruiting pitch on his ability to help Hoppen become a first round NBA draft choice, but the Omaha center ultimately chose Nebraska as a school where he could help establish a tradition.